youth7/read_elf/README.md

 # read_elf
-a toy use for reading ELF
+A toy use for reading ELF written by Rust